Hakim Danish

-Muhammad Hakim Danish Ramli (born 30 July 2007) is a Malaysian motorcycle racer who is currently competing in the 2025 FIM JuniorGP World Championship for SIC Racing-MSi, and made his Grand Prix debut at the 2025 Malaysian motorcycle Grand Prix.
-He is the 2022 Asia Talent Cup champion, and the only Malaysian to achieve this feat so far.
+Muhammad Hakim Danish Ramli (born 30 July 2007) is a Malaysian motorcycle racer who is currently competing in the Moto3 World Championship for Aeon Credit - MT Helmets - MSi.
+He made his Grand Prix debut as a wildcard at the 2025 Malaysian motorcycle Grand Prix, before joining the series full-time in 2026 and taking his maiden Grand Prix victory at the Czech Republic Grand Prix.
+He is the 2022 Asia Talent Cup champion and the only Malaysian to achieve this feat so far.